 - HA-based fillers;

 Fillers based on hyaluronic acid maintain volume by harnessing polymer, the water-attracting capabilities of molecules, and are considered the safest fillers to use.
 Biostimulant fillers have their efficacy in creating a framework through native collagen fibers.
 These chin fillers last longer than HA-based ones but have slightly higher risks of adverse effects.

-The initial results are visible right after receiving chin filler injections, but the filler will take some time to settle fully.
+The initial results are visible right after receiving chin filler injections, but the dermal filler will take some time to settle fully.
 Generally, it takes 1-2 weeks for the full integration with the surrounding tissues.
 During this time, any swelling or bruising will resolve, and the chin may slightly change shape and contour.

 How Long Do Fillers Last in the Chin?

 The type of filler used during the augmentation and its density have a major impact on the procedure:

 - HA fillers generally last 6 to 18 months, depending on the specific product used and the patient’s characteristics.